National Insurance contributions and credits

 Benefits that don’t depend on National Insurance contributions

-There are some benefits that aren't based on NI contributions or how little other money you have.
+There are some benefits that aren't based on NI contributions.
 The most important of these benefits for people who are ill or disabled are:

 National Insurance credits

-You may be entitled to National Insurance credits which, when added to your contributions, fill in any gaps in your contribution record.
+You may be entitled to National Insurance credits which fill in any gaps in your contribution record.
 This means you can still get benefits that are based on National Insurance contributions.
-The main times when you can get National Insurance credits are if you:
+The main times when you can get National Insurance credits are if:

 GOV.uk – National Insurance